NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 ### Copying the DNA Sequence

-The ‘More’ button also includes a ‘DNA sequence’ button.
+The 'More' button also includes a 'DNA sequence' button.

 [![DNA Sequence](images/lollipop46.png)](images/lollipop46.png "Click to see the full image.")

-Clicking on ‘DNA sequence’ displays the DNA sequence as plain text for easy copying and pasting.
+Clicking on 'DNA sequence' displays the DNA sequence as plain text for easy copying and pasting.

 [![DNA Sequence Plan Text](images/lollipop47.png)](images/lollipop47.png "Click to see the full image.")